Functions#

 - Returns:

-- util_array_binary_search(array: Any, num_elements: int, element_size: int, search_func: Callable[[Any, Any, Any], int], mode: SearchMode, search_data: Any = None, user_data: Any = None) Any | None #
+- util_array_binary_search(array: Any, num_elements: int, element_size: int, search_func: Callable[[Any, Any, Any], int], mode: SearchMode, search_data: Any = None, user_data: Any = None) Any | None#

 Searches inside

-must be sorted ascending.As
+arrayforsearch_databy using the comparison functionsearch_func.arraymust be sorted ascending.As

-has the same type as the array elements.The complexity of this search function is O(log (num_elements)).
+search_datais always passed as second argument tosearch_funcit’s not required thatsearch_datahas the same type as the array elements.The complexity of this search function is O(log (num_elements)).

 - Parameters: